SeeLog/boktai_solar_control_device/README.md

 # boktai_led
 ## WARNING
-This program/hardware is using ultraviolet LED.
+This program/hardware uses ultraviolet LED.

 **DO NOT look at the LED directly.**